2 Summary of Significant Accounting Policies

 2.8 ACCOUNTING POLICIES APPLIED TO THE ASSETS OF THE BALANCE SHEET

-The Group defines liquid assets as all cash at banks and on hand and all short-term deposits with an original maturity of three months or less.
-The Group invests most of its liquid assets at several major financial institutions: Commerzbank, UniCredit, Bayern LB, LBBW, BNP Paribas, Deutsche Bank and Rabobank.
+The Group regards all cash at banks and on hand and all short-term deposits with a maturity of three months or less as cash and cash equivalents.
+The Group invests most of its cash and cash equivalents at several major financial institutions: Commerzbank, UniCredit, Bayern LB, LBBW, BNP Paribas, Deutsche Bank, Sparkasse and Rabobank.

-The Group recognizes liquid assets at their nominal value.
-Securities are recognized and measured at fair value.
-Any fluctuations in the fair value of securities consisting mainly of money market funds are directly recognized in equity.
+Cash and cash equivalents are recognized at nominal value.
+Marketable securities are recognized and measured at fair value.
+Any fluctuations in the fair value of marketable securities are directly recognized in equity.
 Permanent impairment is recognized in profit and loss.

 Depending on how they are classified, existing financial instruments are either measured at amortized cost (category “loans and receivables”) or fair value (category “available-for-sale financial assets”).
 The amortized cost of current receivables and current liabilities generally corresponds to either the nominal amount or repayment amount.